© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site immediately east of the Church of St Peter is a scheduled monument protected by Historic England under reference 1016477.
 View the official record →

-The moated site immediately east of the Church of St Peter is a medieval defensive or manorial earthwork located in Worcestershire.
+The moated site immediately east of the Church of St Peter is a medieval defensive earthwork located in Worcestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016477.

 Moated site immediately east of the Church of St Peter is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016477.